• 2 – 4 September 2025

 13:30 – 14:00: All’improvviso Festival Gliwice – how we build a good relations with the city and our audience

-Keynote presentation by Artur Malke – Artists’ agent, Festival manager, Musician and Educator
+Keynote presentation by Artur Malke – Artists’ agent, festival manager, musician and teacher at Katowice Music Academy (Poland)

 14:00 – 14:15: Q&A